-- 3.1 The Fund will operate via a competitive process over two phases, with the first being a light-touch process, designed as a proportionate ask of local authorities and their partners. - 3.2 This call for proposals acts as the launch of Phase 1 and invites partnerships to come forward with outline proposals.
-We will assess the proposals against the criteria set out within this document and the evidence provided in the application form.
-In Phase 1, we expect partnerships to give an indication of the level of funding they would need to deliver their long-term ambitions. - 3.3 We expect to decide in June 2021 which proposals will receive funding to move forward to Phase 2, where proposals will be developed through the proportionate application of the Scottish Transport Appraisal Guidance (STAG), and ultimately move into project delivery. - 3.4 Whilst we are seeking ambitious, long-term proposals, we recognise that some partnerships may have already carried out appraisals and have sufficient evidence to support investment in quick wins.
-These may be funded in 2021/22, where the criteria are met and the capital budget allows.
+- 3.1 The Fund will operate via a competitive, light-touch process, designed as a proportionate ask of local authorities and their partners. - 3.2 A first round of applications closed on 16th April 2021 but this call for proposals is a second opportunity for partnerships to come forward with outline proposals.
+We will assess the proposals against the criteria set out within this document and the evidence provided in the application form. - 3.3 In their proposals, we expect partnerships to give an indication of the level of funding they would need to deliver their long-term ambitions. - 3.4 We expect to decide in December 2021 which proposals will receive funding to move forward to development, through the proportionate application of the Scottish Transport Appraisal Guidance (STAG), and ultimately move into project delivery. - 3.5 Whilst we are seeking ambitious, long-term proposals, we recognise that some partnerships may have already carried out appraisals and have sufficient evidence to support investment in quick wins.
+These may be funded in 2022/23, where the criteria are met and the capital budget allows.
 Quick wins projects which already have allocated funding will not be eligible for BPF funding.
-Quick wins must be future-proofed, to align with the longer-term proposals. - 3.5 The exact amounts available each year will depend upon the annual budget process, which will also take into account demand for the Fund.
-We are developing a proportionate scheme for monitoring and evaluating Phase 2 and, in due course, will advise partnerships of how future tranches of funding will be determined. - 3.6 The diagram below is an indicative timetable for the Phase 1 process:
+Quick wins must be future-proofed, to align with the longer-term proposals. - 3.6 The exact amounts available each year will depend upon the annual budget process, which will also take into account demand for the Fund.
+We will undertake gateway assurance reviews of funded proposals, to determine which will be taken forward to implementation.
+Partnerships will be informed in advance of the process and timing of these reviews. - 3.7 Grant offer letters will include full terms and conditions, including requirements for grant recipients to provide project plans and report against these on a monthly basis.